Murder Case Accused Arrested - UrduPoint

 Murder Case Accused Arrested

-RAWALPINDI, (UrduPoint / Pakistan Point News - 6th May, 2025) The Rawat Police on Tuesday arrested an accused wanted in a murder and attempted murder case.
+The Pirwadhai Police on Friday arrested an accused wanted in a murder and attempted murder case

-According to the Rawalpindi Police spokesman, accused Faisal, along with his accomplices, had shot dead
+RAWALPINDI, (UrduPoint / Pakistan Point News - 9th May, 2025) The Pirwadhai Police on Friday arrested an accused wanted in a murder and attempted murder case.

-a person and injuring two others, including a passerby, over a personal grudge.
+The accused had killed a citizen by firing on exchange of hot words over a minor issue and injured another

 Recent Stories